MayurHulke/mayur-blog/content/posts/the-intelligence-delusion.md

 This isn't a limitation of current AI—it's a fundamental misunderstanding of what intelligence actually is.

-The most intelligent humans aren't the ones who can recite the most facts or solve the most abstract puzzles.
-They're the ones who can navigate complex physical and social realities, who can build things that work, who can help others, who can adapt to unexpected situations in the messy, unpredictable world.
+The most intelligent humans aren't necessarily the ones who can recite the most facts or solve the most abstract puzzles.
+They're often the ones who can navigate complex physical and social realities, who can build things that work, who can help others, who can adapt to unexpected situations in the messy, unpredictable world.

 A surgeon's intelligence isn't in their ability to memorize anatomy textbooks—it's in their ability to make precise movements under pressure, to adapt when something goes wrong, to coordinate with a team while working with their hands.
 A parent's intelligence isn't in their knowledge of child development theory—it's in their ability to comfort a crying infant, to catch a toddler before they fall, to read subtle physical cues that something is wrong.